 Blunt curly hair is a stand-out haircut with stunning volume and body.
 Being such a flattering and playful look, it’s suited to any occasion!
 Just be sure to visit your stylist regularly for trims to help maintain the texture of your ‘do.
 In the meantime, a curling cream will help revive your curls in between washes.

 After a dramatic look?
 We have the perfect style for you!
 Boasting sharp, thick-looking ends, blunt cut with straight hair is the perfect option for the fierce woman.
 For this look, a hairdryer and straightener are your best friends, but don’t forget the heat-protective spray!
 Looking to add extra definition to your cut?
 Try parting your hair on one side.

 10. Blunt Hair with Bangs

 What makes a blunt haircut even more sleek and stylish?
 Some blunt bangs, of course!
 A fringe makes an instant style statement, and this eye-grazing look is a great option for every hair type.
-Blunt bangs are ultra edgy and cool, but they require a lot of maintenance, so be sure to visit your stylist regularly for trims!
+Blunt bangs are ultra-edgy and cool but require a lot of maintenance, so be sure to visit your stylist regularly for trims!

 11. Blunt Cut with Layers

 The blunt cut is appealing because it removes the dead ends and can give the hair a sharper and more structured appearance.
 The downside is the maintenance it requires; you must take regular trips to the salon to trim it as the hair is all one length.
 You can counteract this by adding layers to the hair, which may seem counterproductive as the point of a blunt cut is to remove layers, but you can work with your hairstylist to subtly combine the two.
 This will give you hair that is healthy-looking but also feels more natural with layers in the midsection but combined with blunt ends.
 Style the hair in face-framing layers to draw attention to your features for the best results.